leo-proger/mp3-editor/README.md

 ## Requirements

-- Java 21 (other version are not tested)
+- Java Runtime Environment 21 (JRE).
+Other version are not tested
-- Maven

 ## Project Structure